 “Lady, you are not in your right mind,” assured Legolas.

 Legolas and Aragorn tried to help her, but she shrugged them off.
-Aragorn held her gently by her shoulders.
+Aragorn held her fast by her arms.

 “Excuse me,” Gimli broke in.
 “Perhaps, the lady would allow me to carry her pack for her.
 We dwarves are known for our endurance, and it would not be a difficult burden to bear.”

 Coralie looked down at Gimli’s worried face.
-“Well, since you put it that way,” she condescended as he slipped the pack onto his shoulder.
+“Well, since you put it that way,” she condescended as he slipped the pack off her shoulder.

 “Now, why wasn’t she so reasonable with us?” asked Legolas to Aragorn.

 “You have much to learn about women, Master Elf,” laughed Gimli as he watched Coralie flounce off.
 “Let me give you some advice.
 It would be wise to stay out of her way, for a little while at least.
 That is if, you value that fair head upon your shoulders.”